trinker/qdap/vignettes/qdap_vignette.md

 ## [5] "He would like it if I would go away"
 ```

+Fox, J. (2005).
+Programmer's niche: How do you spell that number?
+R News.
+Vol. 5(1), pp. 51-55.

+The <a href="http://trinker.github.io/qdap_dev/replace_number.html" target="_blank"><code>replace_number</code></a> function utilizes The work of John <a href="">Fox (2005)</a> to turn numeric representations of numbers into their textual equivalents.
+This is udeful for word statistics that require the text version of dialogue.

 <font size="5" color="orange">&diams;</font> **Replace Numbers**-*Numeral Representation*<font size="5" color="orange">&diams;</font>